coreos/docs/enterprise-registry/build-support/index.md

 ## Setup the Build Workers

 One or more build workers will communicate with the main registry container to build new containers when triggered.
 The machines must have Docker installed and must not be used for any other work.
-The following procedure needs to be done everytime a new worker needs to be added, but it can be automated fairly easily.
+The following procedure needs to be done every time a new worker needs to be added, but it can be automated fairly easily.

 ### Pull the Build Worker Image